 The Dinkle Lake / Thomas Lakes Trailhead provides access to not only the Hay Park Trail, but also to the Maroon Bells / Snowmass Wilderness area.
-This popular trailhead acts as a gateway for bike riders, hikers, runners, and equestrians to a lush meadow with views of Capitol Peak, one of Colorado’s most jagged and formidable 14er’s, to healthy stands of mature dark timber, to huge groves of aspen trees, and to the high alpine environment of the Roaring Fork Valley’s most omni-present high point, Mount Sopris.
+This popular trailhead acts as a gateway for bike riders, hikers, runners, and equestrians.
+In additio,n ranchers graze cattle under special use permits in the area, and hunters visit this zone each fall.
+Trail users visiting Hay Park can expect to find healthy stands of mature dark timber, huge groves of aspen trees, a lush meadow with views of Capitol Peak (one of Colorado’s most jagged and formidable 14er’s) and of course hikers and backcountry skiers can tackle the high alpine environment of the Roaring Fork Valley’s most omni-present high point, Mount Sopris.

 Unfortunately, our argument that these routes were historic, had been ridden by area mountain bikers for many years, provided important high value recreation opportunities, and that most importantly mechanized bicycle use was compatible with the area … did not succeed.
 Many of the routes were left out of the official route system in the final TMP decision documents.
 Following is some key language from our 2011 letter to the WRNF: